 What Is an Ad Server?
 Exploring the Key Role and Function of Ad Servers in Digital Advertising

 And this is not a bad thing, not at all.
-Easier ways of acquiring new customers leave marketers with more time to build new strategies and focus on maintaining their customer base rather than getting enough customers to stay up.
+Easier ways of acquiring new customers give marketers more time to build new strategies and focus on maintaining their customer base rather than getting enough customers to stay up.

 Thus, let’s talk about ad servers.
 What is an ad server?
 How does it work?
 And what are some of the most popular ad servers?